By Will Robson, freelance journalist and photographer (Instagram @willhrobson). All images copyright of Will Robson unless otherwise credited.

 Putting the “watch” in Arctic Watch.
 The telescope is a key tool of the whale watcher’s trade.
 Cunningham Inlet is one mile (2 km) across and contains over 1,000 belugas at peak nursery hours.
 Even so, the whales move between favored spots at different times of the day, so monitoring them is a ceaseless business.

 “And then he went like this with his front paws.”
 Ace beluga scientist Valeria Vergara recounts how an inquisitive polar bear pounded on her door the night before.
 This was the only solid part of her tent.
 She kept her cool, radioed base camp a mile away, and had her shotgun ready until he was scared off by the sound of an ATV engine.

 Armed and dangerously suave.
-Hadleigh Measham, as are so many of the great polar explorers, is British.
-It’s reassuring, if a little alarming, when he leaps up to scan the shoreline for polar bears; his shotgun is slung across his back in a fast-access holster.
+It’s reassuring, if a little alarming, when our guide leaps up to scan the shoreline for polar bears; his shotgun is slung across his back in a fast-access holster.
 He’d be the last man on earth to want to shoot a bear, but as he says, their curiosity and lack of fear mean you just can’t take chances with one of the most dangerous predators on the planet.

 But is it art?
 My attempt at building an inukshuk stone figure, with apologies to countless generations of polar peoples.

 Grandmother’s footsteps.
 Stalking a bearded seal lying on the edge of the sea ice.
 He shuffled into the sea long before we got close, but he later swam round our kayak flotilla – unusual behaviour for a creature so wary of polar bears and Inuit hunters.